 Students at uOttawa Law have the opportunity to study and work with an incredible range of faculty experts.
 On any given day, members of our faculty may be seen testifying before a parliamentary committee, providing expert commentary in the media or contributing to public policy debates on the issues of the day.
 We are proud to have among our faculty three Canada Research Chairs, three University Research Chairs, three other Chairs and many recipients of prestigious awards including the Order of Canada, the Order of Ontario, the Law Society Medal and Fellows of the Royal Society of Canada.

-Students can also take advantage of a wide variety of “hands-on” learning opportunities, ranging from an expanded selection of internship placements, to valuable work experience at one of the Faculty’s three student-run legal clinics: the University of Ottawa Community Legal Clinic, which deals with criminal and civil matters; the Samuelson-Glushko Canadian Internet Policy and Public Interest Clinic (CIPPIC), which deals with public interest disputes involving technology issues; and the uOttawa-Ecojustice Environmental Law Clinic, which, through a partnership with Ecojustice, engages in environmental policy litigation.
+Students can also take advantage of a wide variety of experiential learning opportunities, ranging from a wide selection of internship placements, to valuable work experience at one of the Faculty’s three student-run legal clinics: the University of Ottawa Community Legal Clinic, which deals with criminal and civil matters; the Samuelson-Glushko Canadian Internet Policy and Public Interest Clinic (CIPPIC), which deals with public interest disputes involving technology issues; and the uOttawa-Ecojustice Environmental Law Clinic, which engages in environmental policy litigation.

 Moreover, the National Capital offers countless work-study opportunities where students can earn academic credit and experience in placements with the government, courts, tribunals and industry sectors.
 Our undergraduate and graduate programs are designed to inspire our students to excel and to contribute meaningfully to their societies.
 We are educating tomorrow’s leaders in law and beyond.